 Gear Up to Belay

 Harness: Before you get ready for the climb, you have the right gear.
-If you are top rope climbing, the first thing you need is a harness.
+If you are top-rope climbing, you first need a harness.
 While you can always rent a harness at the gym, having your own harness is way more comfortable (and makes you look like a pro).
-There are a lot of choices for harness, but don’t worry, we’ve got your back.
+There are a lot of choices for harnesses but don’t worry, we’ve got your back.

 Shoes: Same goes for shoes.

 Carabiner: You’ll need at least one locking carabiner for your belay device.
 It’s always a good idea to have a couple of these handy in case you need to anchor in as well.

 Belay Device: Lastly, you are going to need a belay device.
 There are tons of belay devices on the market, and they are all good!
 The two most conventional and widely used belay devices are the ATC and the GriGri.

 Black Diamond makes the traditional ATC, but most climbing companies have their own version for around $25.
 An ATC is a non-auto-locking belay device.
 This means that if you let go of the break line, the rope will not catch, and the climber will fall.
 But ATCs are also probably the cheapest, most widely used option for belaying.

 GriGris, on the other hand, are what are called semi-auto locking belay devices.
 This means that if you let go of the break line, the device will catch and hold.
 But GriGris and other similar devices can cost upwards of $100 each.